dhis2/design-system/atoms/loading.md

 #### Circular Component Loader

 Component loaders are used to indicate a loading state for an individual component, for example a dashboard item.
 Components loaders are useful to inform the user that while the application/page has loaded, not all the elements are ready yet.
-Without a component loader a user can mistakenly think that data is missing or an error has occured.
+Without a component loader a user can mistakenly think that data is missing or an error has occurred.
 Circular component loaders should always be centered in the component and include a ComponentCover element to block the content beneath.
 Use 'Small' size loader for Component Loaders.

 ![Component loader example](../images/componentloader.png)